tbnorth/GitRDDES/PyCoPGit.md

  - You can install basic git for Windows from https://git-scm.com/

- - or GitHub Desktop from https://desktop.github.com/
+ - or GitHub's desktop GUI from https://desktop.github.com/

-   - GitHub Desktop is a superset of basic git

  - Both install a git command line environment called `Git Bash` which includes a number of other useful command line utilities as a side